 Actuators: these are the energy conversion device used inside a robot.
 The main function of actuators is to convert energy into movement.

-Electric motors (DC/AC): Motors are electro mechanical component used for converting electrical energy into its equivalent mechanical energy.
+Electric motors (DC/AC): Motors are the electro-mechanical components used for converting electrical energy into its equivalent mechanical energy.
 Motors are used in robots for providing rotational movement.

-Sensors: it provide real time information on the task environment.
-Robots are equipped with tactile sensor it imitates the mechanical properties of touch receptors of human fingerprints and a vision sensor is used for computing the depth in the environment.
+Sensors: it provides real-time information on the task environment.
+Robots are equipped with the tactile sensors it imitates the mechanical properties of touch receptors of human fingerprints and a vision sensor is used for computing the depth in the environment.

-Controller: Controller is a part of robot that coordinates all motion of the mechanical system.
-It also receives an input from immediate environment through various sensors.
-The heart of robot’s controller is a microprocessor linked with the input/output and monitoring device.
-The command issued by the controller activates the motion control mechanism, consisting of various controller, actuators and amplifier.
+Controller: Controller is a part of the robot that coordinates all motion of the mechanical system.
+It also receives input from the immediate environment through various sensors.
+The heart of the robot’s controller is a microprocessor linked with the input/output and monitoring device.
+The command issued by the controller activates the motion control mechanism, consisting of various controllers, actuators, and amplifiers.

-Human being have built the power of computer systems in terms of diverse working domains, with increasing speed, and reducing size with respect to time.
+Human beings have built the power of computer systems in terms of diverse working domains, with increasing speed and reducing size with respect to time.

 Applications of Robotics

 Robotics is a branch of engineering and technology of artificial intelligence that includes the conception, design, manufacture, and operation of robots.
-This field deals with combination of electronics, computer science, artificial intelligence, mechatronics, nanotechnology and bio engineering.
+This field deals with a combination of electronics, computer science, artificial intelligence, mechatronics, nanotechnology, and bioengineering.
 Here are just a few examples of the tasks they carry out: